uditrohilla63/Technical-paper/markdown.md

   # Software Firewall
- * A Software Firewall is a program that is installed on your pc
+ * A Software Firewall is a program that is installed on your pc.
  * Software firewall is a special type of computer software runs on a computer/server.
  * It’s main purpose is to protect your computer/server from outside attempts to control or gain access and depending on your choice of software firewall.
  * Software firewall can also be configured for checking any suspicious outgoing requests.
- * All the Windows operating System like window xp , window vista window 8, window 10 , window 11 all operating System have an inbuilt software firewall
+ * All the Windows operating System like window xp , window vista window 8, window 10 , window 11 all operating System have an inbuilt software firewall.
  * Software firewalls can monitor traffic trying to leave your computer as well, preventing it from being used to attack other networks or devices.
  * A software firewall has to be installed on each computer in the network.
 Therefore, a software firewall can only protect one computer at a time.